PaperPrototype/voxels-unity-course/03 - Voxel Chunk/english.md

 If we want to make an entire voxel world using a single mesh, we are going to have a problem.

 Most mobile graphics cards use 16 bit indices (which allow you to have meshes with up to 65k vertices).
-In order to access a vertex the graphics card has to index into our array of vertices, and with 16 bits you can only count up to 65,535.
+In order to access a vertex the graphics card has to index into our array of vertices, and with 16 bits you can only count up to 65,535... basically there is a max amount of data a single mesh can handle.

 So the solution is to split up our world into "chunks" of voxels.
-Each chunk with however many voxels will give us less than 65,535 vertices.
+Each chunk max size will be determined by however many voxels will give us less than 65,535 vertices.

 You may recall Minecrafts "chunk distance" setting that lets you decide how far to load chunks around the player.
-Well, that is because Minecraft does exaclty what we just came up with!
-It splits the world up into chunks of blocks, and whenever we edit the terrain, it simply redoes that entire chunks mesh (at first it seems weird, why not update only that single voxels mesh?
-Well, its because making a system that would do that requires a lot more work, and just recreating an entire chunk's mesh is relatively fast and has worked quite well).
+Well, that is because Minecraft does exactly what we just came up with!
+It splits the world up into chunks of blocks, and whenever we edit the terrain, it simply re-meshes that chunks mesh

+> at first it seems weird, why not update only that single voxels mesh?
+First, there is a benefit to storing the mesh data for a bunch of voxels in a single large mesh (render calls).
+And second, making a system that would do that requires a lot more work, and just re-meshing a chunk is relatively fast and has worked quite well for minecraft.
+> It would be a over-engineered unecessary waste of time to be quite honest.

 In this course we **won't** be builing a large world with many chunks, but instead will just be focusing on making a single "chunk" of voxels.
 That way you can nail the basics and in a later course make terrain or a building system that uses multiple chunks.